 Fibonacci Series

-The Fibonacci Sequence is a series of numbers where each number is the sum of the two numbers preceding it.
-So, this advanced program calculates the series.
+The Fibonacci Sequence is a series of numbers in which each number is the sum of the two numbers preceding it.
+This advanced program calculates the series.

 What Are Some Advanced Java Programs?